Soesah/moms.lostmarbles.nl/src/jigsaw/readme.md

 Commands should be used for everything.
 When the document changes, the selection/focus changes, the application should react.
 You should use vuex for application state.
 So you provide each command with document, state and selection/focus to determine whether or not the command `canExecute`.
 Buttons execute command and certain key actions `execute` commands.
 You would rather not instance commands every time.
 You instance them on the editor, and keep providing them with the info they need, and once more on execute.

+You have the Toolbar, NodeToolbar with Menu, and ContextMenu.
+The toolbar is populated by the config, but also by the context/

+### Context

+The context provides information about the node.
+The context really is a complex node.

+- can be deleted
+- children thaxt can be inserted
+- can be moved up/down
+- copy
+- paste
+- parents, and the nodes that can be inserted there. (this should not be shown with the NodeToolbar)
+- attribute editor option

 ## Update node

 Perhaps you can let the VNode register a listener on document to update itself....